 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-A. Reorganize and reorient central office.
-Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on Adr con fam public Structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Control administration organizational structure developed and communicated; phase one implemented.
-Senior level organizational structure published; positions filled.
+Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on Adnotom fam pub "MSD has successfully transitioned from traditional centralized district to a portfolio district as measured on the induction's Portfolio Implementation inapshot.
+Central administration organizational structure developed and communicated; phase one implemented.
+School support network structure in place for all schools in 2014-15.
+School support network structure in place for all schools in 2014-15.
+Pilo and Sub Senior level organizational structure published; positions filled.
 (II-A-1a) Design and phase- in a new central office organizational structure aligned to the Cleveland Plan's portfolio approach.
 Oct-13 three critical functions 1) Continuous Improvement - Grow the number of high performing schools, develop a high performance/high accountability culture and promote innovation; 2) System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, a traditional centralized district to a portfolio district as measured on the Center for Reinventing Public Education's Portfolio Implementation Administrative Offices complete and open for families, employees, and the public.
 "One Stop Shop" Family and Employee Services Center complete and open for families and employees.
 East Professional Center complete and open for employees.
 (II-A-1b) Design new administrative services space to support efficient operations and improved responsiveness to schools, families, employees and the public.
 Jan-14 3) Service Provision - Provide targeted services that are essential to the smooth operation of the system and allow schools to focus on educating their students.
 Organizational structure of non-academic operations developed; menu of resources and services published and available to schools.
 (II-A-2a) Evaluate and begin to coordinate reorganization of non-academic resources and services to better support schools.
 Apr-14 Organizational structure of academic operations developed; menu of resources and services published and available to schools.
 (II-A-2b) Evaluate and begin to coordinate reorganization of academic resources and services to better support schools.
-Apr-14 ; 6 Pilot network(s) established and published to schools.
+Apr-14 Pilot network(s) established and published to schools.
 Subset of schools select into network(s) in 2013-14.
 (II-A-2c) Transition from current school academic superintendent supervision/support structure to a new network support structure; pilot new structure.
 Oct-14